evilpaper/midget-gem/README.md

 The front-end application lives inside the `./frontend` folder.

-To start the app, run `npm run frontend` from the project root directory `./` and go to `http://localhost:3000` in your browser.
+To start the front-end application locally, run `npm run frontend` from the project root directory `./` and go to `http://localhost:3000` in your browser.

-By default, the app will run on port 3000.
+By default, the front-end applicaton will run on port 3000.
 If you wish to use a different port, change the `PORT=` value inside `./package.json`.

 The app will try to reach the back end at `http://localhost:8000`.
 You can configure this by changing the `API_URL` variable inside the `./frontend/.env` file.